RangelReale/grpcget/README.md

 ### library

-grpccurl is also a customizable library that you can use in your projects.
+grpcget is also a customizable library that you can use in your projects.

 It supports customizing setters and getters so you can define special handling for types that your application supports.